groff_diff(7) — Linux manual page

 nesting depths.

-synonyms; we recommend the first.
+are synonyms; we recommend the former.

 \Ff